Diazwirda/Recall.AI/README.md

 # Cliff Notetaker

-Cliff Notetaker is an invisible meeting assistant built on Recall’s Desktop SDK, using Electron and Express, that listens to your meetings and summarizes key points.
+Cliff Notetaker is an invisible meeting assistant built on [Recall.ai](https://www.recall.ai))’s Desktop SDK, using Electron and Express, that listens to your meetings and summarizes key points.

 Link to the docs for the [Desktop SDK](https://docs.recall.ai/docs/desktop-sdk)